jeremymchacon/protocols/two_dimensional_desolve/twod_desolve.md

     ## the "reaction" still happens the same way, since the math is vectorized
     decoli_dt = ecoli * vmax * glucose / (glucose + km)
     dglucose_dt = -ecoli * vmax * glucose / (glucose + km)

-    # "zero" is a helper deSolve suggested to make calculating diffusion fluxes easier
-    zero = rep(0, N)

     # next set of equations does the diffusion calculations

     # if you imagine data like this:   c(1,3,2,4).
 Focus on the 3.
 It changes due to